WebberZone/top-10/readme.txt

 6. Go to **Top 10 &raquo; Overall Popular Posts** and **Top 10 &raquo; Daily Popular Posts** to view the list of popular posts

-Alternatively, search for **Top 10** from Plugins &raquo; Add New within your WordPress admin.

 == Frequently Asked Questions ==

-If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/support/plugin/top-10">WordPress.org support forum</a>.
+If your question isn't listed here, please create a new post in the <a href="http://wordpress.org/support/plugin/top-10">WordPress.org support forum</a>.
 I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+If you're looking for more advanced *paid* support, please see <a href="http://ajaydsouza.com/support/">details here</a>.

 = How can I customise the output? =